FHantke/brave-browser-wiki/Debouncing.md

 ## Identifying the right query string parameter

-This part can be confusing for two reasons.
+This part can be confusing for a few reasons.

 Firstly, a query string can include both the **destination URL** and the **referring URL**: